-What Happens if you Don’t pay HMRC a Tax bill?
+What Happens if you Can’t pay HMRC a Tax bill?

-If you don’t pay your HMRC tax bill, you should be prepared for them to take some increasingly severe measures to compel you to do so.
+If you can’t pay your HMRC tax bill, you should be prepared for them to take some increasingly severe measures to compel you to do so.
 HMRC’s term for these actions is ‘enforcement’, and they have a special task force known as Enforcement and Insolvency unit for this side of their activities.
 However, there is an escalation process which may include Late Stage Debt Resolution or Debt Management and Banking (DMB).
+Feeling pressure from any creditor can be stressful, but as the UK’s largest creditor HMRC have an efficient and extremely effective system in place to get their money.
+The one thing you cannot do is put your head in the sand with HMRC, because they are not going to go away until you take action.

 If you have received HMRC threatening letters or other indications that enforcement may be imminent, we would strongly recommend you to contact one of our team for some confidential advice about your situation.
 We have a specialist HMRC team that can help in most cases.